Paul Gosar: 2021 censure

 Speaker Nancy Pelosi called for the House Ethics Committee and law enforcement to investigate it as a threat.
-On November 17, 2021, Gosar was censured for the post and removed from committee assignments by a 223-to-207 vote, making him the 24th House member to be censured in American history, by the narrowest margin in American history.
+On November 17, 2021, Gosar was censured for the post and removed from committee assignments by a 223-to-207 vote, making him the 24th House member to be censured in American history.
 The vote was mainly along party lines; only two Republicans, Liz Cheney and Adam Kinzinger, voted with the Democrats, while "about a dozen Republicans stood beside Gosar in a show of support," according to The Washington Post.
 (One Republican, David P. Joyce, voted present.)
 Minutes after being censured, he retweeted the offending video again.
 The next day, Trump endorsed Gosar for his 2022 reelection bid, while House Republican leader Kevin McCarthy said he would likely give Gosar better committee assignments if Republicans won the House in 2022.

 2022

-In February 2022, Senate Minority Leader Mitch McConnell criticized Gosar for participating in the America First Political Action Conference hosted by white nationalist and Holocaust denier Nick Fuentes, saying there was no place in the party for "white supremacists or anti-Semitism".
+In February 2022, Senate Minority Leader Mitch McConnell criticized Gosar for participating in the America First Political Action Conference, organized by white nationalist and Holocaust denier Nick Fuentes, saying there was no place in the Republican Party for "white supremacists or anti-Semitism".

-On May 25, 2022, the day of the Robb Elementary School shooting, Gosar spread racist and transphobic disinformation about the attack, tweeting that the perpetrator was "a transsexual leftist illegal alien named Salvatore Ramos."
-He shared a 4chan post co-opting photographs of a trans woman who had nothing to do with the attack.
+On May 24, 2022, the day of the Robb Elementary School shooting, Gosar spread misinformation about the attack, tweeting that the perpetrator was "a transsexual leftist illegal alien named Salvatore Ramos."
+He shared a 4chan post containing photographs of a transgender woman who had nothing to do with the attack.
 He deleted the tweet after about two hours.
-The woman in the post is a transgender artist who posted on Reddit that "It's not me, I don't even live in Texas.
+The woman in the post was a transgender artist who posted on Reddit: "It's not me, I don't even live in Texas.
 They are my pics.
 People are using [them] to make trans people look like murderers and blaming me for the shooting."
-In response, The Arizona Republic's Laurie Roberts wrote: "Rep. Paul Gosar has once again shown himself completely unfit for office.
+In response to Gosar's tweet, The Arizona Republic's Laurie Roberts wrote: "Rep. Paul Gosar has once again shown himself completely unfit for office.
 The congressman is nothing more than a gossip, and a dangerous one at that."

+2023

+In an email published on his congressional website in September 2023, Gosar called for the execution of U.S. Army general Mark Milley.
+In the email, Gosar described him as a "quisling" and "sodomy-promoting" and said that "in a better society [...]
+General Milley would be hung".